tingsama/hacking-p1/README.md

 - Third party tool
 - Manual autofill (secure)
 - Free and open-source
-- Strong compatibility (it primarily used in Windows devices, but it supports all Operating Systems like Mac, IOS, Android, Linux)
+- Strong compatibility (it primarily used in Windows devices, but it supports all Operating Systems like Mac, IOS, Android, Linux)[4]
 - Lightweight (it wouldn’t occupy many memory of your device)
 - Easy to use (it has clear User Interface, so it would be easy-to-manage even for the beginner)
 ##### How Keepass works
-- The KeePass stores all the passwords in _a database file_, which is locked with _a master key_. [reference k1]
+- The KeePass stores all the passwords in _a database file_, which is locked with _a master key_.
+[5]
 - The database file is encrypted using the _best_ and _most secure_ encryption algorithms, which are __AES__ and __Twofish__.
 - KeePass uses __SHA-256__ to hash the master key components.
 ##### Encryption algorithms